This article was published as part of a partnership with Zipcar’s online magazine Ziptopia.

 15. Don’t get into a hairy situation.

 Unless you have a hairless breed, your kitty is going to shed.
 And if you have a small place, there’s not a lot of space for stray fur to go…so it will accumulate.
-Beat back some of the hairy mess (and upchucked hairballs) with a must-have cat brush—it’s enjoyable for kitties to experience, and super easy for you to use—plus keep a Magik Brush on hand to keep your clothes and any fabric furniture fuzz-free.
-(It lasts longer and is way more green than a traditional adhesive lint brush with disposable strips.)
+Beat back some of the hairy mess (and upchucked hairballs) with a must-have HandsOn Gloves—it’s enjoyable for kitties to experience, and super easy for you to use.

 Another tip: Place pillowcases or a thermal cat mat on particular surfaces (hard or soft) where you either want to cut down on fur build-up or encourage kitties to roost (rather than, say, on top of your computer keyboard).
-You can throw the fabric in the wash or wipe it off with the Magik Brush, keeping nicer surfaces (like a good chair) more fresh and clean, without having to kick your cats off their favorite nesting spots.
+You can throw the fabric in the wash or wipe it off with a lint brush, keeping nicer surfaces (like a good chair) more fresh and clean, without having to kick your cats off their favorite nesting spots.

 16. Go on a #ziptrip.